fbristow/rippledoc/doc/quick-markdown-example.md

 apples
   : Good for making applesauce.

 oranges
   : Citrus!

 tomatoes
   : There's no "e" in tomatoe.

 Again, text is indented 4 spaces.
-(Put a blank line between each term/definition pair to spread things out more.)
+(Put a blank line between each term and  its definition to spread things out more.)

-Here's a "line block":
+Here's a "line block" (note how whitespace is honored):

 | Line one
 |   Line too